qmonnet/whirl-offload/about.md

 Please note that this remains a personal blog: while my employer is fully aware of its existence, the articles are not reviewed in details by 6WIND.
 This is not even a roadmap blog.
-So opinions, points of views, technical mistakes and so on are my own; experiments do not necessarily result in new functionalities for the company's products; and **at no point should the responsibility of 6WIND be engaged about something that is written here**.
-For your information, 6WIND do have [an official blog](http://www.6wind.com/blog/), even though you may find that it is more commercial than technical.
+So opinions, points of view, technical mistakes and so on are my own; experiments do not necessarily result in new functionalities for the company's products; and **at no point should the responsibility of 6WIND be engaged about something that is written here**.
+For your information, 6WIND does have [an official blog](http://www.6wind.com/blog/), even though you may find that it is more commercial than technical.

 If you wish to react to something I wrote here, please feel free to send me an email or to ping me on Twitter.